pip-services/pip-services-docs/content/en/node/expressions/mustache/mustache_exception.md

 ### Description

-The MustacheException class defines an exception that can e thrown by a Mustache template.
+The MustacheException class defines an exception that can be thrown by a Mustache template.

 ### Constructors
 Creates a new instance of the MustacheException class.